dxw/playbook/src/staff-handbook/leave/TOIL.md

-Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will be then be sent to your line manager for approval.
+Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will then be sent to your line manager for approval.
 Please note this will not deduct from your holiday allowance shown on your BreatheHR dashboard.